SocketCluster/socketcluster-website/docs/api-ag-client-socket.md

       send(data, [options]);
     </td>
     <td>
       Send some raw data to the server.
-This will trigger a 'raw' event on the server which will carry the provided data.
+This will trigger a 'raw' event on the server side which will carry the provided data.
     </td>
   </tr>
   <tr>